 WesternU participated in the Health Education Assistance Loan (HEAL) program before its phase out in 1998.
 As a result, the school may award the increased unsubsidized amounts to students who are enrolled full-time in a health professions discipline that was eligible under the HEAL program and is accredited by an approved accrediting agency.
 Because the increased annual unsubsidized loan limits are intended to replace funds that would have been available previously under the HEAL program, the annual loan limits for the increased unsubsidized amounts are the same as the HEAL program annual loan limits.

 Federal Unsubsidized Annual Loan Limits

-The maximum annual unsubsidized loan limits per program are as follows for the 2018/2019 academic year and subject to change:
+The maximum annual unsubsidized loan limits per program are as follows and subject to change annually based on the number of months of the program: